yairgd/disa/README.md

 sudo insmod module/disa.ko
 ```

-# Testing the misc interface
+# Testing the module
 Run test1 and see its results
 ```bash
 sudo ./test1
 dmesg |tail -n50
 ```

+## Testing the misc interface
-And compare between the output of test1 function that disasemble func1 (see test1.c) on user space and in the kernel space using disa module.
+Compare between the output of test1 function that disasemble func1 (see test1.c) on user space and in the kernel space using disa module.
 Here is the output of test1 in user space:
 ```bash
 this function  named "func1" with param 123 push rbp